trevorcousins/PSMCplus/README.md

 `python /home/<user>/PSMCplus/PSMCplus.py -in <infile> -D <D> -o <outprefix> -decode -decode_downsample <decode_downsize> | tee <logfile.txt>`

 The argument `-decode` tells PSMC+ to decode the HMM, as opposed to inferring the $N_e$ parameters.
 The decoding file is large - you can reduce disc space by saving the posterior probabilities only at every X base pairs with the `-decode_downsample` argument, where `X = b*decode_downsize` (`b` is the genomic binsize, see above or Advanced).
 I recommend that when decoding you provide the command line with the inferred inverse coalescence rate parameters, as assuming an incorrect demography can induces bias (see Schweiger Sup Fig X).
 See `-lambda_A_fg` in the Advanced section for more information.
-See the tutorial for an example.
+See the [Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for an example.

 For the output file, the first row is the position, and the remaining rows are the probability of coalescing in each time window, with the first row being the most recent and the last row the most ancient.
 The time windows are in coalescent units, and the boundaries are detailed in the comment at the top of the file.
-See the tutorial for parsing this file.
+See the [Inference Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for parsing this file.

 # Advanced